Preshy-melly/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the owner of the file hello to the user betty
+task 0-switches the current user to the user betty